broesie/Home-Assistant/Tutorials/Tasker/Check_Hass_States.md

-# Check State of Home Assistant Devices
+# Check States of Home Assistant Devices
 This tutorial will learn you how to check states in tasker of your Home Assistant devices...

 ## Requirements: